apromore/ApromoreDocker/README.md

 ### To restore DB data:
 * Copy the `backupdb.sql` to the mysql container - `sudo docker cp backupdb.sql apromore-sql:/backupdb.sql`
 * Enter the mysql docker container - `sudo docker exec -it apromore-sql bash`
-* Run the following command.
-When prompted for password, enter ‘MAcri’ - `mysql -u root -p`
+* Run the following command - `mysql -u root -p`.
+When prompted for password, enter ‘MAcri’.
 * Drop the apromore database - `drop database apromore`
 * Exit the mysql prompt
-* Run the following command to restore the backupdb.sql.
-When prompted for password, enter ‘MAcri’ - `mysql -u root -p < backupdb.sql`
+* Run the following command to restore the backupdb.sql - `mysql -u root -p < backupdb.sql`.
+When prompted for password, enter ‘MAcri’

 ### To restore event logs:
 * Unzip the backuplogs.zip and store it in the volume created. - `sudo unzip backuplogs.zip -d /var/lib/docker/volumes/opensourcedocker_event-log-data/_data`